The gifts of our donors – whether financial, of time, or of expertise – are decisive, visible, and valued.

 The depth and range of support MCS garners ensures that the school continues to flourish and widen its benevolent reach far beyond the individuals in our care, in keeping with William Waynflete’s ethos.

 Through gifts to bursaries, the school is able to protect its direct grant ethos and the school’s founding ideals.
-That our pupils come from a range of different backgrounds will remain fundamentally important to MCS.
+That our pupils come from a range of backgrounds and societal parts will remain fundamentally important to MCS.

 Approximately 10% of Senior School pupils are in receipt of bursaries or hardship grants, thanks to the generosity of our donors.
 With the support of our community and through the 1480 Society, we have begun building endowment funds to secure the school’s ability to fund pupils in perpetuity.

-We don’t yet know how families will be affected in the longer term, which is why bursaries and hardship will be the focus of our fundraising in the years to come.
+We don’t yet know how families will be affected in the longer term, which is why this will be the focus of our fundraising in the years to come.

 By naming buildings (and bursaries) after major benefactors, MCS recognises the generosity of donors and continues the tradition of one generation at MCS supporting the next.